esl/MongooseIM/doc/bkpr/inbox_extensions.md

       <field type='hidden' var='FORM_TYPE'><value>erlang-solutions.com:xmpp:inbox:0</value></field>
       <field type='list-single' var='order'><value>asc</value></field>
       <field type='text-single' var='hidden_read'><value>true</value></field>
-      <field type='boolean' var='archived'><value>false</value></field>
+      <field type='boolean' var='archive'><value>false</value></field>
     </x>
   </inbox>
 </iq>
 ```
-where the `archived` determines whether to query the archive inbox.
+where the `archive` determines whether to query the archive inbox.
 A value of true means querying only the archive inbox, a value of false means querying only the active inbox, and if the flag is not set, it is assumed all entries are requested.

 All other fields in the form are as specified in [mod_inbox].